tc39/proposal-temporal/docs/README.md

 ### **Temporal.YearMonth**

 A date without a day component.
 This is useful to express things like "the November 2010 meeting".

-See [Temporal.YearMonth Documentation](./yearmonth.md) for more detailed documentation.
+See [Temporal.YearMonth Documentation](./yearmonth.md) for detailed documentation.

 ### **Temporal.MonthDay**

 A date without a year component.
-This is useful to express things like "Bastille-Day is on the 14th of July".
+This is useful to express things like "Bastille Day is on the 14th of July".

-See [Temporal.MonthDay Documentation](./monthday.md) for more detailed documentation.
+See [Temporal.MonthDay Documentation](./monthday.md) for detailed documentation.

 ### **Temporal.Duration**

 A `Temporal.Duration` expresses a length of time.
-This is used for date/time maths.
+This is used for date/time arithmetic and for measuring differences between `Temporal` objects.

-See [Temporal.Duration Documentation](./duration.md) for more detailed documentation.
+See [Temporal.Duration Documentation](./duration.md) for detailed documentation.

 #### Balancing